LarnuUK/corgi.py/bot-help.md

 Adding/Removing a user from your team's role will grant/remove their access rights to your team's channel and category, as well as the tables while the server closed is to everyone during an event.

 -----

+**VTC Committee only commands:**
+`$AddCaptain` - Gives a user the Team Captain Role.
+Must be followed by a mentioned user: for example `$AddCaptain @Larnu#1860` (You cannot make a user who already has a role a Team Captain).
+`$RemoveCaptain` - Removes a user from the Team Captain Role.
+If they have already created a Team, you will be asked whether you wish to give the Captain Role to another member, or delete the entire team. *Deleting the team cannot be undone.*
+`$AddJudge` - Gives a user the Judge Role.
+Must be followed by a mentioned user (You cannot make a user who already has a role a Judge).
+`$AddHeadJudge` - Gives a user the Head Judge and Judge Roles.
+Must be followed by a mentioned user (You cannot make a user who already had a role a Judge).
+`$RemoveJudge` - Removes a user from the (Head) Judge Role(s).
+`$AddStreamer` - Gives a user the Streamer Roler.
+Must be followed by a mentioned user (You cannot make a user who already have a role a Judge).
+`$RemoveStreamer` - Removes a user from the Stream Role.
+`$heret` - Sets a timer for the requested time period.
+Time must in the format `hh:mm`.
+Must be followed by a message.
+For example `$heret 01:30 Dice down!`.
+On expiry the @here role will be pinged.
+`$RoleStats` - Sends details of the User Role Counts to the Log channel.

 **God Commands** *(Can only be used by the Server Owner/Administrator)* **:**
 `$LimitVCs` - Limits the maximum user who can connect to a game VC to 4.